-Also, as with any game where you are playing in a real time environment, there are bullies called "griefers".
+Also, as with any game where you are playing in a real-time environment, there are bullies called “griefers”.
 These people prey on others by harassing or attempting to humiliate them.
-This is when the “Home” feature comes in handy that I mentioned above.
-For instance, if you are being griefed by someone, all you have to do is hit the “Home” button and you're sent back to your home location.
+This is when the “Home” feature comes in handy, as I mentioned above.
+For instance, if you are being griefed by someone, all you have to do is hit the “Home” button, and you’re sent back to your home location.
 This removes you from the abuse and lets you calm down long enough to gather your thoughts and file an Abuse Report against the person.

 You will need to download some software to use Second Life.
 So before you sign up, you'll need to make sure your computer meets the system requirements.
 Here's a quick overview:

-- If you have a computer that was manufactured in the past 3 years and has a NVIDIA or ATI graphics card, you should be able to run it.
+- If you have a computer that was manufactured in the past three years and has an NVIDIA or ATI graphics card, you should be able to run it.
 If in doubt, download the client software anyway.
 If it runs, you should be set to go.
-If it doesn't run...it may be time to upgrade your computer!
+If it doesn't run ... it may be time to upgrade your computer!

 - If you'll be using a laptop, make sure that you have an external mouse to plug in and use.
 A touchpad mouse isn't very useful in SL.

-- Make sure your using a mouse that has a scroll wheel.
+- Make sure you're using a mouse that has a scroll wheel.

-For a complete list of the System Requirements, go here: http://secondlife.com/support/system-requirements/
+For a complete list of the System Requirements, go here.

 Ready to Sign Up?

-When you are ready to sign up, head on over to www.secondlife.com to get started.
+When you are ready to sign up, go here to get started.

 - Linden Lab, "Second Life Terms and Conditions", https://www.lindenlab.com/legal/second-life-terms-and-conditions, Accessed 9/30/18